tung/ruggrogue/book/items.md

 The first step of handling victory is to immediately perform an auto-save.
 The victory sequence involves *switching* from the `DungeonMode` to the `GameOverMode`.
-If the game window closes for whatever reason, there's no confirmation dialog or any chance to save the game, since those tasks would normally handled by the `DungeonMode`.
+If the game window closes for whatever reason, there's no confirmation dialog or any chance to save the game, since those tasks would normally be handled by the `DungeonMode`.
 Auto-saving in advance mitigates this issue.

 The victory item is then deleted and the win counter is incremented.
 The `item::use_item` function returns a result that signals to the `DungeonMode::update` function that it should switch to the `GameOverMode`.

 The `GameOverMode` defined in the `src/modes/game_over.rs` file detects that the player is still alive and has thus won the game, showing a congratulatory message in response.
-Proceeding from the `GameOverMode` simply switches back to the `TitleMode` that the player sees at game launch.
+Proceeding from the `GameOverMode` switches back to the `DungeonMode` to start a New Game Plus run.

 ### Gathering Targets